 - Issue of Receipts – A proper mobile wallet app ensures users get a receipt upon request after a transaction for accountability purposes.
 The receipt contains the type, amount, date, time, sender, and receiver details of a transaction type.

-In order for mobile wallet apps to retain customers and also increase the customer base, a mobile wallet app must improvise to be above the competitors.
+For mobile wallet apps to retain customers and also increase the customer base, a mobile wallet app must improvise to be above the competitors.
 The following methods must apply.

-- Redeem Points- A suitable mobile wallet is on that rewards its users with discounts or free vouchers in instances where a certain transaction threshold or milestone reached.
+- Redeem Points- A suitable mobile wallet is on that rewards its users with discounts or free vouchers in instances where a certain transaction threshold or milestone is reached.

 - Exclusive Offers- By offering target sections, mainly in the retail industries that give offers specifically to users that purchase using mobile wallet apps, it is an excellent initiative that can attract and retain mobile app users.

-- Cashback Offers- Cashback offers a good initiative for attracting customers and also retaining the when using the mobile wallet apps hence maximizing profits in turn.
+- Cashback Offers- Cashback offers a good initiative for attracting customers and also retaining them when using the mobile wallet apps hence maximizing profits in turn.
 The cashback offers are also provided by tech giants like Amazon and Google pay.

 Below mentioned are the type of industries that can benefit from the use of a mobile wallet app:

 - Healthcare – Healthcare users now find it easier to make payments electronically or to use digital wallets unlike before.
-The digital payments are convenient and more secure when it comes to bulk payments as the patient is exempt from walking with hard cash, be it in chemist or hospitals where the electronic payment is accepted.
+Digital payments are convenient and more secure when it comes to bulk payments as the patient is exempt from walking with hard cash, be it in chemist or hospitals where the electronic payment is accepted.

-- Retail – Users can now pay their bills using the QR code in shops that accept the mobile wallets.
+- Retail – Users can now pay their bills using the QR code in shops that accept mobile wallets.
 The process is usually smooth and straightforward as the buyer displays a QR code typically when paying bills and the shop owner immediately gets a transaction confirmation message from their end while using the mobile wallet app for the transaction process to be complete.

 - Telecommunication – Communication is an essential process, especially involving conveying a message over a long distance through the use of mobile devices.
 However, that is interrupted if you run out of airtime, and you’re nowhere near an airtime top-up shop.
 The mobile wallet app helps users to top up credit/airtime at their time of need.

-The Mobile Wallet App usage platform
+The mobile wallet app usage platform

 - Mobile P2P money transfers – The mobile digital wallet is useful to transact and link bank accounts of different users, making it a reliable tool.
-Also, the mobile wallet app is in use by some of the popular apps, such as GooglePay, that allows mobile transactions with ease.
+Also, the mobile wallet app is in use by some of the popular apps, such as GooglePay, that allow mobile transactions with ease.